liewsanmin/liewsanmin.github.io/_posts/2016-05-25-Chicago-Trip.md

   ![Image of buffet][1]

-An awesome road trip to Chicago with my sweet girlfriend Ngoc Anh.
-Let's go!
+My girlfriend and I had a fun getaway on a road trip to Chicago.

 ## 1st day